Abhaybh025/Voice-Assistant-AVA-/README.md

 1. **Clone the repository** (or download the code files):
 2. **Create a virtual environment (optional but recommended):**
    - python -m venv venv
+   - On macOS/Linux use: source venv/bin/activate
-- source venv/bin/activate # On Windows use: venv\Scripts\activate
+   - On Windows use: venv\Scripts\activate
 3. **Install required Python packages:**
    - pip install -r requirements.txt
-4. Run the assistant by executing:
+4. **Run the assistant by executing:**
    - python main.py

 You will hear AVA greet you based on the time of day.
 Then you can speak commands such as: